core-wg/core-problem-details/draft-ietf-core-problem-details.md

 [^to-be-removed]

-[^to-be-removed]: RFC Editor: please replace RFC XXXX with this RFC number and remove this note.
+[^to-be-removed]: RFC Editor: please replace RFC XXXX with the RFC
+    number of this RFC and remove this note.

 ## Standard Problem Detail Key registry {#iana-spdk}